Aid Programs at St. John’s University

 The Federal Pell Grant program is the core federal student aid program.
 The Office of Student Financial Services acts as the on-campus administrator for this program, but students apply through the federal processor.

-Other programs, such as Federal Perkins Loans, Federal Supplemental Educational Opportunity Grants (SEOG) and Federal Work-Study, are called campus-based programs because they are entirely administered by the school.
+Other programs, such as Federal Supplemental Educational Opportunity Grants (SEOG) and Federal Work-Study, are called campus-based programs because they are entirely administered by the school.
 Every year, the Department of Education allocates a specific amount of funds to the University for these programs.
 All federal programs are subject to congressional action.

 Our Office coordinates the Federal Direct Loan Program, the National Health Professions Loan Program and the New York State Tuition Assistance Program (TAP).